Nuvve Holding Corp. (NVVE): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

 Early funding involved seed capital and grants related to the University of Delaware research.
-Specific initial amounts are not publicly detailed but preceded later venture rounds and the SPAC transaction.
+Specific initial amounts are not publicly detailed, but this was later followed by venture rounds and a merger with a Special Purpose Acquisition Company (SPAC) to go public.

 Nuvve Holding Corp.'s Evolution Milestones